Elliott-17/TurTur/README.md

 ## Artwork

-Artwork in the /images directory is made by SmileZ: https://www.instagram.com/theclowntoon/
+Artwork in the /images directory is made by Zo (Zhoe) Motherwell